 When Jennifer and I decided to become full-time nomads our number one concern was staying connected online.
 Jennifer’s full-time job is entirely online.
-I run this website and do research and planning for our travels all online.
+I run this website and do research and plan for our travels all online.
 So, keeping a reliable connection literally allows us to make money and keeps us traveling.
-With the proliferation of 4G speeds and the onset of 5G, cellular data has surpassed all other forms of possible mobile internet connections in reliability and affordability.
-However, cell phone signals even need a little help now and again and that is where the WeBoost Drive 4G-X comes in handy.
+With the proliferation of 4G speeds and now 5G, cellular data has surpassed all other forms of possible mobile internet connections in reliability and affordability.
+However, cell phone signals even need a little help now and again and that is where a WeBoost comes in handy.
 We think this device is so critical to a successful nomadic life that we decided to do this WeBoost review.

 How Does the WeBoost Work?